orange-cloudfoundry/cf-ops-automation/Readme.md

   - CF_ORG: current Cloud Foundry application organization
   - CF_SPACE: current Cloud Foundry application space

-It is also possible to use a `post-bosh-deploy.sh`, it is like a 'post-cf-push' script with an inconsistent name (we reuse the same concourse task)...
+It is also possible to use a `post-deploy.sh`, it is like a 'post-cf-push' script with an inconsistent name (we reuse the same concourse task)...
 To interact easily with cloudfoundry, previously listed environment variables are available.

 #### `enable-cf-app.yml` file format